 For further information, contact the International Office (SU040, tel.
 403-329-2053, fax 403-382-7140, or email: outgoing@uleth.ca).

 b.
-Exchange Students from Other Universities
+Incoming Exchange Students

 Students enrolled at one of our partner universities who wish to participate in an exchange program at the University of Lethbridge apply through their home university.